On the clustering properties of produced particles in high-energy $pp$ collisions: Introduction

-The production processes for low-$p_T$ particles are not only of intrinsic importance with regard to the underlying mechanism for low-$p_T$ particle production, they are also of extrinsic application values because the nucleon-nucleon collision lies at the heart of a nucleus-nucleus collision, and the low-$p_T$ particle production dominates the particle production process.
-An understanding of the mechanism of low-$p_T$ particle production in nucleon-nucleon collisions provide vital information on the initial conditions that may exist at the early stage of nucleus-nucleus collisions, for which much interest has been focused recently.

-With the observation of the near-side ridge in high-multiplicity events in high-energy $pp$ collisions \cite{STAR2p05,STAR2p06,STAR2p07,STAR2p07a,STAR2p07b,Won07,Won08,Won09,Won11,CMS10,CMS16a,CMS16b,ATLAS16a,ATLAS16b,ALICE16a,ALICE16b}, the initial dynamics of the system after the production of a jet or a mini-jet \cite{Won11} depends on the initial configuration of the system.
-The examination of such a system also calls for an event-by-event study of the multiple mini-jet and mini-dijet productions in $pp$ collisions.
+The minijet processes in a nucleon-nucleon collision are not only intrinsically important with regard to our understanding of the underlying mechanism for low-$p_T$ particle production, they are also extrinsically valuable in applications because nucleon-nucleon collisions lie at the heart of a nucleus-nucleus collision, and the low-$p_T$ particle production dominates the particle production process.
+An understanding of the mechanism of low-$p_T$ particle production in nucleon-nucleon collisions provide vital information on the initial condition that may exist at the early stage of nucleus-nucleus collisions, on which much interest has been focused recently.
+In particular, the observation of the near-side jet and the away-side ridge in high-multiplicity events in high-energy $pp$ collisions \cite{STAR2p05,STAR2p06,STAR2p07,STAR2p07a,STAR2p07b,Won07,Won08,Won09,Won11,CMS10,CMS16a,CMS16b,ATLAS16a,ATLAS16b,ALICE16a,ALICE16b}, indicates that the initial dynamics of the system after the production of a jet or a minijet \cite{Won11} depends on the initial configuration of the system.
+The examination of such a system also calls for an event-by-event study of the multiple minijet and mini-dijet productions in $pp$ collisions.

 Our event-by-event study has been stimulated by a similar investigation for particle production at lower $pp$ collision energies where the particle production process may be dominated by flux-tube fragmentation \cite{Won17}.
-There, the basic conservation laws and the semi-classical picture of the fragmentation process provide powerful tools to reconstruct the space-time dynamics of the pair production processes that may occur, if exclusive data for the production process can become available.
-In the present investigation, the space-time dynamics of parton-parton hard-scatterings may provide useful experimental information on the multiple collision processes and on the constituent nature of the colliding nucleons.
+There, the basic conservation laws and the semiclassical picture of the fragmentation process provide powerful tools to reconstruct the space-time dynamics of the pair production processes that may occur, if exclusive data for the production process are available.
+In the present investigation, the space-time dynamics of a parton-parton hard scattering may provide useful experimental information on the multiple collision processes and on the constituent nature of the colliding nucleons.